fdannemanndugick/fkdd-hugo-academic/content/authors/admin/_index.md

 ---

-Fransiska is a Geophysicist in the Geophysical Detection Programs Department at Sandia National Laboratories.
-She found her way to New Mexico after stints in New Jersey (high school), Colorado (undergrad; Colorado College) and Texas (graduate school; MS, Ph.D, Southern Methodist University).
+Fransiska is a Geophysicist in the Geophysical Detection Programs Department at  [Sandia National Laboratories](https://www.sandia.gov/) .
+She found her way to New Mexico after stints in New Jersey (high school), Colorado (undergrad; [Colorado College](https://www.coloradocollege.edu/academics/dept/geology/)) and Texas (graduate school; MS, Ph.D, [Southern Methodist University](https://www.smu.edu/Dedman/Academics/Departments/Earth-Sciences)).

 Fransiska is always looking for motivated students and postdocs to join her research group, see the Students page for current opportunities and information on applying.